Evangelical Church Winning All: Notable leaders

 Notable leaders include Rev. Dr. Panya Baba, who spearheaded indigenization, and his son Rev. Dr. Stephen Panya Baba, president until 2024, known for advocating interfaith peace.
 The current president, Rev. Dr. Job Ayuba Bagat Mallam, elected in 2024, also serves as Chairman of Bingham University's Board of Trustees.

 Doctrine and beliefs

 ECWA adheres to evangelical Protestant theology, emphasizing salvation through faith in Jesus Christ, the authority of the Bible, and the call to evangelism.

 Its statement of faith affirms belief in one God existing in three persons (Father, Son, and Holy Spirit), the deity and humanity of Jesus Christ, the Holy Spirit's role in empowering believers, and the inerrancy of the sixty-six books of the Old and New Testaments.

 ECWA's worship services often incorporate Hausa-language hymns and sermons, reflecting its strong presence in northern Nigeria.
-The denomination opposes the expansion of Sharia law in northern Nigeria, advocating for religious freedom and Christian values in public life.
+The denomination opposes the expansion of Sharia in northern Nigeria, advocating for religious freedom and Christian values in public life.

 Annual themes, set by the General Church Council, guide spiritual focus and are integrated into sermons, conferences, and outreach efforts, addressing contemporary challenges like unity and perseverance.